 Alberto Polo

-I am a senior research economist in the Monetary Analysis Directorate at the Bank of England and a member of the Centre for Macroeconomics.
+I am a senior research economist in the Monetary Analysis Directorate at the Bank of England.

 I received my Ph.D. in Economics from New York University in 2019.